linzhiqiu/t2v_metrics/README.md

 ```

 ### Customizing the question and answer template (for VQAScore)
-The question and answer slightly affect the final score.
-We provide a simple default template for each model.
+The question and answer slightly affect the final score, as shown in the Appendix of our paper.
+We provide a simple default template for each model and do not recommend changing it for the sake of reproducibility.
+However, we do want to point out that the question and answer can be easily modified.
 For example, CLIP-FlanT5 and LLaVA-1.5 use the following template, which can be found at [t2v_metrics/models/vqascore_models/clip_t5_model.py](t2v_metrics/models/vqascore_models/clip_t5_model.py):

 ```python
 # {} will be replaced by the caption